Dejan Tetek: Club career

+Reading

 Born in Oxford, Tetek made his debut for Reading on 15 September 2020 as a substitute in a 1–0 EFL Cup defeat to Luton Town.
 He made his league debut on 3 October 2020 as a substitute in a 1–0 victory at home to Watford.

+On 17 May 2023, Reading confirmed that Tetek would leave the club at the end of his contract.

+Aldershot Town

+On 20 October 2023, Tetek joined National League club Aldershot Town on an initial short-term deal.
+He made his club debut the following day as a 72nd minute substitute for Theo Widdrington in a 2–1 victory at home against Hartlepool United.

 International career

 Born in England, Tetek is of Serbian descent.
 He was called up to the England under-18 squad in October 2019.
 He has made 3 appearances for England at under-18 level, scoring once.
 He was called up to the Serbia under-19 squad in September 2020.
 Tetek played for 67 minutes whilst making his debut for Serbia U19 against Romania on 10 March 2021.
 Tetek went on to make his Serbian U21 debut three weeks later, in a 1–0 victory over Turkey on 30 March 2021.